The holiday season is here! Who has time for Black Friday Shopping? You’ve been busy planning your trip to introduce your new baby to your family.

 We know, it might not be that easy with your work schedule, but if at all possible don’t fly on the day before Thanksgiving or Christmas.
 This is when they airports will be at their busiest.

 Flying with a baby or toddler can be stressful, but with a little preparation you’ll make it through!
-We have all the best airplane travel toys for toddlers and babies here.
+We have all the best airplane travel toys for toddlers and babies here PLUS even more ideas for keeping toddlers entertained on a flight here.

 You are going to have enough to worry about already.
 You don’t want the stress of carrying too much stuff on top of that.
 If you are wondering if you should travel with a car seat, first read our 5 things to think about before traveling with car seats.

 If you plan to visit frequently, purchasing a pack n’ play and leaving it there will be super convenient.
-This is also a great way to have a place for your baby to play.
+This is also a great way to have a place for your baby to play (or you can pack one of these travel play mats).

 Another great alternative is renting baby equipment so you don’t have to haul it yourself.